 While pricing for single-tooth dental implants is fairly straightforward, it becomes more complicated for other types of restorations.
 The cost depends on the type of restoration you’re receiving, the number of teeth being replaced, and the material being used to fabricate the restoration.
 If you need to have teeth extracted or bone grafting before dental implant surgery, this impacts your total costs as well.

-We value transparency and openness with our patients, which is why we encourage you to schedule a consultation so we can provide you with a more accurate estimate of what your costs will be for your unique needs.
+We value transparency and openness with our patients, which is why we encourage you to schedule a consultation so we can provide you with a more accurate estimate of what your costs will be based on your unique needs.

 Why are dental implants so expensive?